andreatramacere/jetset/doc/source/index.rst

 This page provides the documentation for the  ``JetSeT`` package, a framework providing tools for:

-* reproducing radiative and accelerative process acting in the jet of realtivistc jets
+* reproducing radiative and accelerative process acting in relativistic jets
-* modeling and fitting multiwvelength SEDs
+* modeling and fitting multiwavelength SEDs
-* handlign of observed data
+* handling  observed data

-If you use this code in any kind of scientific publication you shall cite the following papers:
+If you use this code in any kind of scientific publication please cite the following papers:

 * `Tramacere A. et al. 2011 <http://adsabs.harvard.edu/abs/2011ApJ...739...66T>`_
 * `Tramacere A. et al. 2009 <http://adsabs.harvard.edu/abs/2009A%26A...501..879T>`_